Falls and trips in construction

 Shattered Lives campaign

-HSE launched its Shattered Lives campaign in Spring 2008 continuing it through 2009 to help reduce slips, trips and falls in the workplace.
+HSE launched its Shattered Lives campaign (links to the National Archives) in Spring 2008 continuing it through 2009 to help reduce slips, trips and falls in the workplace.
 The aim is to raise awareness of the risks and help those involved to take simple action that will prevent slips trips and falls.
 Building and plant maintenance and the construction industry feature heavily in the campaign.

 Asbestos - the hidden killer campaign